 You can actually take a shopping break inside the Daci Temple as it is adjacent to Taikoo Li.
 How cool is that?
 When traveling with kids, it is especially important to have conveniences near the hotel.
 Rest assured that in about a minute or two of a walk from The Temple House is almost anything you could need.

-Guests of The Temple House choose between Studios, Suites and Residences.
+Guests of The Temple House choose between Studios, Suites, and Residences.
 Even the smallest Studio 60 layout is a whopping 673 square feet.
 The layouts can feel like home between some accommodations that are both two-stories with two-bedrooms and the Residences with full kitchens.
 You can also have a private courtyard or a balcony with a view… the choices are all quite lovely.

 Our Residence 90 proved to be the perfect base for a Chengdu holiday and I would definitely recommend the Residences for traveling families.

 It felt more like an apartment than a hotel room.
-The kitchens have designer appliances including a much-appreciated washer-dryer combo in addition to a Maxi Bar full of complimentary soda, water, beer and candy.
-The sleek bathrooms have enormous rain shower and gorgeous free-standing modern tub.
+The kitchens have designer appliances including a much-appreciated washer-dryer combo in addition to a Maxi Bar full of complimentary soda, water, beer, and candy.
+The sleek bathrooms have an enormous rain shower and gorgeous free-standing modern tub.
 Our flatscreen TVs were the hub of our stay as you can check the hotel’s online guide for things to do in Chengdu as well as order room service.
 And, because we were busy we enjoyed quite a bit of room service in the comfort of our residence.

 Unlike many beds I’ve slept on in mainland China, this one was incredibly comfortable with luxury linens and plenty of pillows.